Believe it or not, most people have no idea what their skin type is. Some may be able to guess, but few will be able to tell you with certainty.

 Even if your skin type is normal, it's still important to keep it well-cleansed.
 Choose a cleanser specifically for normal skin, and use it twice a day, in the morning and again at night.
 Use a light moisturizer after cleaning.

 To keep your skin looking great, protect it from the sun with sunscreen.
 Monitor what you eat and drink.
-If you're fortunate enough to have normal skin, you want to do everything in your power to keep it that way.Liquid error: Could not find asset snippets/relatedblogs.liquid
+If you're fortunate enough to have normal skin, you want to do everything in your power to keep it that way.Liquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid